 But when spoken aloud, that sounds unnatural.
 One of the posters even claimed that he could pronounce the first two feet as iambs, and I contemplated calling him on the phone to hear him do so!
 Some argued that the English language was pronounced differently in Shakespeare's time, which is true to some extent; but such a pronunciation as "let ME / not TO" would have sounded as absurd then as it does now.
 Some said that they pronounced the first four syllables as "let ME / NOT to"; those readers, I believe, were pronouncing "me" with a higher pitch, and confusing the higher pitch with greater stress.
 Grammatically, the first sentence of the poem has an imperative structure – that is, it is a command, although the speaker is directing the command to himself.
 Commands that begin with one-syllable words usually take a stress on the first word ("COME to the window"), and I am sure that was true in Shakespeare's time as well.

 In all the arguments that I heard on Eratosphere, no one recognized that it is the variants in that line that make it so powerful.
 One of the techniques of good poets is to open their poems with a metrical bang.
-Here, Shakespeare does that in several ways: first, by starting with a falling rhythm, which puts more force on the line's opening syllable; second, by clustering stressed syllables together for emphasis ("LET ME NOT ..."); and third, by ending the line with a pyrrhic/spondee combination – da da / DUM DUM.
+Here, Shakespeare does that in several ways: first, by opening the line with a command, which puts more force on the line's opening syllable; second, by clustering stressed syllables together for emphasis ("LET ME NOT ..."); and third, by ending the line with a pyrrhic/spondee combination – da da / DUM DUM.
 That pyrrhic/spondee combination is so common that it has been given its own name, the ionic.
 Thus, Shakespeare has provided emphasis both at the beginning and the end of the line, resulting in one of the grandest, most dramatic opening lines in English poetry.